-We work with several insurance companies to increase access to mental health care
+We work with several commercial insurance companies (no Medicaid/Medicare at the time) to increase access to mental health care:

 - Aetna